pdgcam/CSD3/README.md

 # Log-in

-To log-in you need to use Secure Shell (SSH).
+## To log-in you need to use Secure Shell (SSH).

-If you have a Linux/MacOSX/UNIX system, open a command window. <br/>
+For Linux/MacOSX/UNIX system, open a command window. <br/>
-If you have a Windows system, you can download and use [Putty](https://www.putty.org/) or [Windows Visual Studio Code](https://code.visualstudio.com/).
+For Windows system, please download and use [Putty](https://www.putty.org/) or [Windows Visual Studio Code](https://code.visualstudio.com/).

 There are several login nodes, depending on the cluster you want to use: <br/>